Please scroll down to view the definition you are after.

 Soluble fibres are the gel, gum and often jelly-like components of apples, oats and legumes.
 By slowing down the time it takes for food to pass through the stomach and small intestine, soluble fibre can lower the glycemic response to a food.
 Good sources include: oatmeal, oat bran, nuts and seeds, legumes (beans, peas and lentils), apples, pears, strawberries and blueberries.

 Insoluble fibres are dry and bran-like and commonly called roughage.
-All cereal grains and products that retain the outer coat of the grain they are made from are sources of insoluble fibre, eg wholemeal bread and All-Bran®, but not all foods containing insoluble fibre are low GI.
+All cereal grains and products that retain the outer coat of the grain they are made from are sources of insoluble fibre, eg wholemeal bread, but not all foods containing insoluble fibre are low GI.
 Insoluble fibres will only lower the GI of a food when they exist in their original, intact form, for example in whole grains of wheat.
 Here they act as a physical barrier, delaying access of digestive enzymes and water to the starch within the cereal grain.
 Good sources include: wholegrains, wholewheat breads, barley, couscous, brown rice, bulghur, wheat bran, seeds, and most vegetables.

 Fructose or fruit sugar